• City & RTO

 The Complex Part of Third Party Insurance

-Here you have to tackle everything on your own.
+Here, you have to tackle everything on your own.
 The insurer will not help you get the claim done.
-Insurance companies have a 'knock-to-knock agreement' as per which they are responsible to pay for the damages to the policyholder’s vehicle so long as it offers coverage for such injury or damage, despite the liability.
-Medical bills, including the damage to the vehicle, will be paid by the insurance company if it is covered and no claim will be entertained from the insurer if the vehicle is at fault.
+Insurance companies have a 'knock-to-knock agreement' as per which they are responsible to pay for the damages to the policyholder's vehicle so long as it offers coverage for such injury or damage, despite the liability.
+Medical bills, including the damage to the vehicle, will be paid by the insurance company if it is covered, and no claim will be entertained from the insurer if the vehicle is at fault.

 Still keen on heading to the tribunal?

-The Claim Process
+Third Party Insurance Claim Process

 One can raise a third party claim under the following circumstances: